 10. Interactive Cost Breakdown

-The following interactive table provides a line-by-line breakdown of every major cost component.
-Click any row to expand details, use the category filters to focus on specific areas, or search for particular components.
+The interactive table below itemizes every major cost component.
+Expand any row for detail, filter by category, or search for specific line items.
 All figures reflect 2026 US agency rates.

 Core Development